NSHipster/articles/2014-05-26-cocoapods.md

 Of this new wave of developers, those coming from a Ruby background had a significant influence on the code and culture of Objective-C. Ruby, a spiritual successor to Perl, had its own package manager similar to CPAN: [RubyGems](https://rubygems.org).

+{% info %}
-> Why so much influence from Ruby?
+Why so much influence from Ruby?
 Here's my pet theory: Ruby started gaining popular traction because of [Rails](http://rubyonrails.org), which hit 1.0 at the end of 2005.
 Given that the average duration of a startup gig seems to be about 1½ – 2½ years, the timing works out such that those first and second waves of bored Rails developers itching to jump ship would find a place in the emerging app space.
+{% endinfo %}

 As open source contributions in Objective-C began to get some traction, the pain points of code distribution were starting to become pretty obvious: